supercooldeveloper/Data_Analyse/README.md

-# Data_Analyse
+# Data_Analysis
-Repository for python labs
+This Repository is for python labs